 What Is Life Cycle Assessment (LCA) and What Does It Measure?

-Life Cycle Assessment is a standardised methodology for quantifying the environmental burdens associated with a product system across its entire life cycle: from raw material extraction through manufacturing, distribution, use, and end-of-life management.
-Governed by ISO 14040 (principles and framework) and ISO 14044 (requirements and guidelines), LCA follows a four-phase structure: goal and scope definition, life cycle inventory (LCI) analysis, life cycle impact assessment (LCIA), and interpretation.
-The methodology is well established, widely practised, and supported by mature software tools including OpenLCA, SimaPro, and GaBi; comprehensive background databases including Ecoinvent 3.x and GaBi databases; and internationally recognised impact assessment methods including ReCiPe 2016, CML-IA, TRACI, and the EU Product Environmental Footprint (EF) method.
+Life Cycle Assessment quantifies the environmental burdens associated with a product system across its entire life cycle: from raw material extraction through manufacturing, distribution, use, and end-of-life management.
+Standards ISO 14040 (principles and framework) and ISO 14044 (requirements and guidelines) govern LCA, which follows a four-phase structure: defining goals and scope, conducting life cycle inventory (LCI) analysis, performing life cycle impact assessment (LCIA), and interpreting results.
+Experts widely practice this well-established methodology and support it with mature software tools like OpenLCA, SimaPro, and GaBi; comprehensive background databases such as Ecoinvent 3.x and GaBi databases; and internationally recognised impact assessment methods including ReCiPe 2016, CML-IA, TRACI, and the EU Product Environmental Footprint (EF) method.

-LCA addresses the environmental pillar of sustainability only.
+LCA addresses only the environmental pillar of sustainability.
 Its impact categories, including climate change (kg CO2-eq), acidification (mol H+ eq), eutrophication, water depletion, land use, resource depletion, human toxicity, and ecotoxicity, are all environmental in nature.
-LCA does not assess the economic costs associated with a product system beyond the energy and material quantities that have environmental significance.
+LCA does not assess the economic costs associated with a product system.
+It only considers the energy and material quantities that have environmental significance.
 It does not assess social impacts on workers, communities, or other stakeholder groups.
 This is not a limitation of LCA as such.
 It is a clearly defined scope boundary that reflects the methodology’s original design purpose, and one that is well understood within the practitioner community.

 What Is Life Cycle Sustainability Assessment (LCSA) and How Is It Different?

-Life Cycle Sustainability Assessment, formalised by Klopffer (2008) and developed within the UNEP-SETAC Life Cycle Initiative, extends the life cycle perspective to encompass all three pillars of sustainability.
-LCSA is expressed as: LCSA = E-LCA + LCC + S-LCA, where E-LCA is Environmental LCA (standard ISO 14040/44 LCA), LCC is Life Cycle Costing, and S-LCA is Social Life Cycle Assessment.
+Life Cycle Sustainability Assessment, as formalised by Klopffer (2008), is developed within the UNEP-SETAC Life Cycle Initiative.
+It extends the life cycle perspective to encompass all three pillars of sustainability.
+LCSA is expressed as: LCSA = E-LCA + LCC + S-LCA.
+Here, E-LCA refers to Environmental LCA (per the ISO 14040/44 LCA standard).
+LCC stands for Life Cycle Costing, and S-LCA is Social Life Cycle Assessment.
 LCSA is not a single methodology.
-It is an integrative framework that combines three component methodologies, each with its own standards, data requirements, and impact assessment approaches, within a common life cycle structure.
-A study conducted using LCSA can tell you the climate change impact of a product system, the life cycle cost to producers and society, and whether the workers producing it earn a living wage.
-LCA alone can only answer the first question.
+It is an integrative framework that combines three component methodologies.
+Each methodology has its own standards, data requirements, and impact assessment approaches.
+These are united by a common life-cycle structure.
+A study using LCSA tells you the climate change impact of a product system.
+It also reveals the life cycle cost to producers and society.
+Furthermore, it indicates if workers earn a living wage.
+In contrast, LCA alone can only answer the first question.

 What Are the Key Differences Between LCA and LCSA?